Submitty/submitty.github.io/_docs/developer/testing/php_unit_tests.md

 call unqualified, and so do not qualify them by adding a leading slash, so for the above example, do not do `\die()`, use `die()`.
-Additionally, due to a bug/quirk of the PHP engine, you will want to add the `@runInSeparateProcess` annotation above any test that mocks builtins:
+Additionally, due to a bug/quirk of the PHP engine, you will want to add the `@runInSeparateProcess` annotation above any test that mocks built-ins:

 ```php
 /**